Wall Street Analyst Downgrade Citizens Financial Group Inc [CFG]. What else is Wall St. saying

 The live webcast will be available at http://investor.citizensbank.com under Events & Presentations.

-It opened the trading session at $25.97, the shares rose to $27.225 and dropped to $25.93, the range by which the price of stock traded the whole day.
-The daily chart for CFG points out that the company has recorded 6.11% gains over the past six months.
-However, it is still -16.73% lower than its most recent low trading price.

-If we look at the average trading volume of 5.48M shares, CFG reached to a volume of 5102302 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 5.46M shares, CFG reached a trading volume of 4619344 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Citizens Financial Group Inc [CFG]:
+What do top market gurus say about Citizens Financial Group Inc [CFG]?

 Piper Sandler have made an estimate for Citizens Financial Group Inc shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on October 25, 2023.

-Citizens Financial Group Inc [CFG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.98.
-With this latest performance, CFG shares gained by 0.26% in over the last four-week period, additionally plugging by 6.11% over the last 6 months – not to mention a drop of -36.03% in the past year of trading.
+Citizens Financial Group Inc [CFG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.13.
+With this latest performance, CFG shares gained by 13.99% in over the last four-week period, additionally sinking by -3.55% over the last 6 months – not to mention a drop of -33.48% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Citizens Financial Group Inc [CFG] shares currently have an operating margin of +32.27.
 Citizens Financial Group Inc’s Net Margin is presently recorded at +22.28.